zaius/docs/lib/docs/containers/using-containers.md

 Service containers are spun up *separately* from your main language stack and can be leveraged for databases or queues.

+Note that some containers might need configuration or setup such as seeding the database with a username and password.
+Make sure you do this before using the container within the wercker pipeline.

 ### Specifying versions

 Docker repositories can hold various versions of an image.
 Tags can be leveraged to specify a specfic version of a container.